julkue/wabp/README.md

  - Modular JavaScript architecture with dependency management (RequireJS, Bower)
  - AngularJS including frequently used services like routing, translation, configuration, mediator (can be deactivated)
  - A build process for development and production including:
-     - Optimizing and minification of your JavaScript
+     - Optimization and minification of your JavaScript
 	 - Compiling your SCSS styles (with Compass) including needed vendor libraries loaded with Bower
 	 - HTML-code minification
 	 - Sprites generation, to reduce the amount of image-requests